lacanoid/datalink/ROADMAP.md

 - add `curl_post` and `curl_put` functions
 - ✔︎ add `curl` save-to-file functions, use for DLREPLACECONTENT
 - ✔︎ add vacuum procedure for deleting temporary files (those not linked)
-- add vacuum procedure for managing `datalink.insight`
+- add vacuum procedures for managing `datalink.insight`
 - ✔︎ add `mtime` to `dl_linked_files` and a function to check if a datalink has changed
 - foreign servers only somewhat work.
 They should work for `stat()`, too.
 - handle symbolic links better (resolve?)